NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 from omni.ui import scene as sc import omni.usd
 ```

+`tf`is of type `TFNotice` and you'll use it soon to receive notifications of any changes to the object

 ### 12.2: Store the stage listener
 Add a new variable to grab the stage listener under the second `__init__()` method: